 To date we have funded our operations through private placements of equity and convertible notes and, since our initial public offering, or IPO, in 2020, through public equity offerings.
 To become and remain profitable, we will need to continue developing and eventually commercialize therapies that generate significant revenue.
-This will require us to be successful in a range of challenging activities, including completing clinical trials of COMP360 or any future therapeutic candidates, and initiating new clinical trials, including our planned Phase III trial in TRD, training a sufficient number of qualified therapists to deliver our investigational COMP360 psilocybin therapy, using digital technologies and solutions to enhance our therapeutic offering, establishing and/or collaborating with providers to develop "Centers of Excellence" where we can conduct trainings for therapists, discovering and developing any future therapeutic candidates, obtaining regulatory approval for any future therapeutic candidates that successfully complete clinical trials, and establishing marketing capabilities.
-Even if any of the future therapeutic candidates that we may develop are approved for commercial sale, we anticipate incurring significant costs associated with commercializing any approved future therapeutic candidate.
+This will require us to be successful in a range of challenging activities, including completing clinical trials of COMP360 or any future therapeutic candidates, and initiating new clinical trials, including our planned Phase III trial in TRD, training a sufficient number of qualified therapists to deliver our investigational COMP360 psilocybin therapy, using digital technologies and solutions to enhance our therapeutic offering, establishing and/or collaborating with providers to develop "Centers of Excellence" where we can conduct trainings for therapists, discovering and developing any future therapeutic candidates, obtaining regulatory approval for COMP360 psilocybin therapy and any future therapeutic candidates that successfully complete clinical trials, and establishing marketing capabilities.
+Even if COMP360 psilocybin therapy or any of the future therapeutic candidates that we may develop are approved for commercial sale, we anticipate incurring significant costs associated with commercializing COMP360 or any other approved future therapeutic candidate.
 We are only in the preliminary stages of most of these activities.
 We may never succeed in these activities and, even if we do, may never generate revenue that is significant enough to achieve profitability.